mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- Step 2: After that create a class to generate query.
+- Step 2: After that create a class to generate a query.
 In this example we make `WhereRelationLikeConditionQuery` class:

 ```php
 use eloquentFilter\QueryFilter\Queries\BaseClause;